 Vulnerabilities are increasing rapidly, and attackers are on the lookout for more sophisticated ways to exploit an attack.
 To add to this, the security landscape is also changing, continuously adding more burden to the shoulders of security teams.
-With rising vulnerabilities and evolving security landscape, conventional vulnerability management programs are no longer sufficient to manage the attack surface.
+With rising vulnerabilities and evolving security landscape, conventional vulnerability management platform is no longer sufficient to manage the attack surface.
 Today, security teams are in a tough position to upgrade their Vulnerability management program to deal with the complex attack surface.

 In this scenario, one unique term is getting popular among security administrators, which is “Risk-based vulnerability management.”
-A risk-based approach to vulnerability management program is said to increase the efficacy of vulnerability management through detailed assessment of vulnerabilities and the risk factors leading to exploitation.
+A risk-based approach to vulnerability management software is said to increase the efficacy of vulnerability management through detailed assessment of vulnerabilities and the risk factors leading to exploitation.

-You are wondering how Risk-based vulnerability management is different from conventional vulnerability management?
+You are wondering how Risk-based vulnerability management platform is different from conventional vulnerability management?
 This blog has got you covered for this.

 About conventional vulnerability management and how it works: